sohailansari01/Javascript_meme_generator/README.md

-# JavaScript Meme Generator
+# Programming Meme Generator

-This project is a simple web application that generates memes using the Meme API.
-The application displays a random meme with the title and author information.
+This project is a simple web application that generates programming-related memes using the Programming Memes API.
+The application displays a random meme along with its ID.
 You can generate a new meme by clicking the "Generate Meme" button.

 ## Features
-- Fetches memes from the Meme API (`https://meme-api.com/gimme/wholesomememes`)
+- Fetches memes from the Programming Memes API (`https://programming-memes-images.p.rapidapi.com/v1/memes`)
-- Displays the meme image, title, and author
+- Displays the meme image and ID
 - Refreshes with a new meme upon button click

 ## Project Structure
 - `index.html`: The main HTML file that sets up the basic structure of the page.
 - `style.css`: The CSS file for styling the HTML elements.
-- `meme.js`: The JavaScript file that handles the API calls and dynamic content update.
+- `meme.js`: The JavaScript file that handles the API calls and dynamic content updates.

 ## How It Works
-1. The application fetches a random meme from the Meme API.
+1. The application fetches a random programming meme from the Programming Memes API.
-2. The meme's title, image, and author are displayed on the page.
+2. The meme's image and ID are displayed on the page.
 3. Clicking the "Generate Meme" button triggers a new API call to fetch a different meme.

 ## Getting Started

 ### Prerequisites
 To run this project, you'll need:
 - A modern web browser